kleinerman/dobie/docs/front_end_specs.rst

 - notReasonId: When the access is not allowed, this is the ID of notReason.

-To show the **Event Type** description with the eventTypeId received in the event received, the following method should be sent to the server:
+To show **Event Types** descriptions with the ``eventTypeId`` received in the event, the following method should be sent to the server:

 **Method:** GET